 While the total number of jobs may fall, along with the number of hours we devote to them per week, there will always be enough work to occupy everyone.

-This new, abundant age we’re entering into is one that will finally see the end of mass wage labour, just as the industrial age saw the end of mass slave labour.
-It will be an age where the Puritan guilt of having to prove oneself through hard work and the accumulation of wealth will be replaced by a humanistic ethic of self improvement and making an impact in one’s community.
+This new, abundant age we’re entering into is one that will finally see the end of mass wage labor, just as the industrial age saw the end of mass slave labor.
+It will be an age where the Puritan guilt of having to prove oneself through hard work and the accumulation of wealth will be replaced by a humanistic ethic of self-improvement and making an impact in one’s community.